Elasticsearch and Kibana: installation and basic usage on Ubuntu 16.04

 sudo systemctl start kibana

-Once, these commands are run, you can open your web browser and use the following URL to test if it has been installed and run correctly.
+Once these commands are run, you can open your web browser and use the following URL to test if it has been installed correctly.
 The image below shows how it should look:

 That's it.
 You have now successfully installed Kibana and Elasticsearch.